Glenn Adamson: Victoria and Albert Museum

-From 2005 to 2013 Glenn Adamson served as the Head of Research at the Victoria and Albert Museum.
-During his time there, Adamson published several books and essays, as well as co-curated the exhibition Postmodernism: Style and Subversion 1970-1990 along with Jane Pavitt.
+From 2005 to 2013 Glenn Adamson served as the head of research at the Victoria and Albert Museum.
+During his time there, Adamson published several books and essays, as well as co-curated the exhibition Postmodernism: Style and Subversion 1970–1990 along with Jane Pavitt.
 Adamson was also a key proponent in initiating the "Rapid Response Unit" of the V&A, where contemporary objects like 3D printed guns and "pussy hats" are added to the museum's collection quickly in direct response to contemporary culture.

 Chipstone Foundation

-Glenn Adamson served as Curator for the Chipstone Foundation from 2000 to 2005.
+Glenn Adamson served as curator for the Chipstone Foundation from 2000 to 2005.
 The Chipstone Foundation focuses on the study, preservation, and championing of American material culture with heavy emphases on the decorative arts.
 This mission can be seen reflected in Adamson's work there, where he curated such historically American focused exhibitions as Skin Deep: Three Masters of American Inlay and Tea Table Coffee Table.
 In addition to his curatorial work, Adamson also made regular contributions to the Chipstone's journals American Furniture and Ceramics in America.

+Design Miami

+Adamson is the curatorial director of Design Miami.